FB100/tum_ai-ethics_quiz/README.md

 ### Prerequisites

-- A modern web browser (Chrome, Firefox, Safari, Edge)
+- A modern web browser (Chrome, Firefox, Safari, Edge, ...)
 - A local web server (for loading the JSON file)

 ### Installation